 e.
 In carrying out substantive procedures at the branches audited by us, we have examined large advances/ stressed advances while other advances have been examined on a sample basis including review of valuation reports of independent valuers provided by the Bank's management.

 f.
-We assessed and evaluated the process of identification of NPAs and corresponding reversal of income and creation of provisions;
+We assessed and evaluated the process of identification of NPAs and corresponding reversal of income and creation of provision;

 g.
 Reliance is also placed on Audit Reports of other Statutory Branch Auditors.